maliMirkec/personal-website/site/articles/my-favorite-npm-packages.md

 ## npkill

 [npkill](https://www.npmjs.com/package/npkill) is another package that I use from time to time.
 Since I work on many projects, either personal and client-based, I tend to have many `node_modules` folders on my computer and we all know how heavy they can be.
-With `npkill` command you could find all `node_modules` folders and delete them easily.

 ![Heaviest objects in universe meme - node_modules.](https://i.imgflip.com/4iuwew.jpg)

-Easily find and remove old and heavy node_modules folders ✨
+With `npkill` command you could find all `node_modules` folders and delete them easily.

 ## Starter Project CLI